 Before people buy from you, they’re going to go through a sequence of events that will shape their final purchasing decision.

 This sequence of events is often referred to as the Buyer’s Journey.

 If people aren’t seriously looking to solve the pain point your product deals with, they’re going to spend a lot of time in these different stages.

-These individuals, in effect, represent revenue that is ‘up for grabs,’ as all you need to do is convince them that they’re problem shouldn’t be ignored and that it needs solving.
+These individuals, in effect, represent revenue that is ‘up for grabs,’ as all you need to do is convince them that their problem shouldn’t be ignored and that it needs solving.

 Using remarketing campaigns, you can speed up the amount of time people will spend going through each stage of the Buyer’s Journey.

-This is opposed to them not prioritising the problem at hand and putting off the decision to fix the pain point that led to them interacting with your brand in the first place.
+This is opposed to them not prioritizing the problem at hand and putting off the decision to fix the pain point that led to them interacting with your brand in the first place.

 Here’s an overview of the Buyer’s Journey and how it generally works.

 As shown above, these events can be categorized into three stages –